Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 You, however, **cannot** distribute a proprietary (closed-source) version.

-You must licence your project under GPL-3.0 and make the source code availabe if it includes a part of this pack.
+You must licence your project under GPL-3.0 and make the source code available if it includes a part of this pack.

 ## For Server Owners

 You don't need to ask for my permission to put it on your server, this is already given as part of the licence.

-If your players ask where the commands are from though, provide a link to either [MCPEDL](https://mcpedl.com/extended-commands-suite/), [CurseForge](https://www.curseforge.com/minecraft-bedrock/scripts/extended-commands-suite), or the [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite) repository.
+If your players ask where the commands are from though, I'd appreciate you providing a link to either [MCPEDL](https://mcpedl.com/extended-commands-suite/), [CurseForge](https://www.curseforge.com/minecraft-bedrock/scripts/extended-commands-suite), or the [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite) repository (This isn't required though).

+## For Addon Creators

+This licence allows you to use part of this pack in your own, however you **must** also:
+- Make **your** source code available
+- Give a link to this pack (MCPEDL, CurseForge, or Github)
+- Licence your addon under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

+This means you **cannot** obfuscate your code if you include stuff from this pack in your addon.

 # Other Stuff